euqIrn3h/euqIrn3h/README.md

 Hi there 👋
-  My name is Henrique and i hope you find the help you are looking for...
+  My name is Henrique and i hope you find what you are looking for...

 <h1>.NET | NodeJs | Angular | ReactJs</h1>
 <h2> C#  | JavaScript | C | C++</h2>